-The team at Universal Home Theatre explain what things to look for to get a system that’s right for your living room and needs, and also where to invest your money to get the best home theatre system possible.
+In this post, the team at Universal Home Theatre explains what things to look for to get a system that’s right for your living room and needs and where to invest your money to get the best home theatre system possible.

 Before you start researching different systems it’s important to have a clear idea of what you want the system to do.
 Some questions to ask (and discuss with the family) include:

 - Will the system be used only for movies, or for both movies and music?

 Movies entertain us with sound and visuals with sound playing more of a supporting role.
 When listening to music alone however, tonal quality and sound quality are much more noticeable and important.
 For those who listen to more music than watch TV, a high quality stereo system is more important than multichannel sound.

 For buyers on a budget, there are many other options including buying a sound bar or two speaker stereo systems that offer a better sound quality than a bottom of the range surround sound speaker system.

 - How much space do you have and where will the system be used?

 If you have a dedicated space like a media room, the speakers and TV size should be on the larger end to provide the best audio visual and entertainment experience.
 If your space is smaller or used for a different purposes, buyers usually a smaller home theatre set up does the job well for what they are looking for.